 Defeat all of the opponents in the level before they score against you 6 times to win the match and proceed to the next one.
 Can you win the championship?

-Smorball tackles a major challenge for digital libraries: full-text searching of digitized material is significantly hampered by poor output from Optical Character Recognition (OCR) software.
+Smorball was created in response to a major challenge for digital libraries: full-text searching of digitized material is significantly hampered by poor output from Optical Character Recognition (OCR) software.
 When first scanned, the pages of digitized books and journals are merely image files, making the pages unsearchable and virtually unusable.
 While OCR converts page images to searchable, machine encoded text, historic literature is difficult for OCR to accurately render because of its tendency to have varying fonts, typesetting, and layouts.